ekwong3/word-editor/readme.md

 If your `NODE_ENV` is set to `development` then you will have the dev tools enabled and available in the menu bar.
 It will also open them by default.

 When set to `production`, the dev tools will not be available.

+## Packaging

+Currently on MacOS, use `npx electron-packager .
+WordEditor` to package.

 ## Original Files